 Nabataeans lived here till 106 CE when the Roman Empire took over Petra.
 The excavations inside Petra show the signs of Roman days in their ruins as much as they show the signs of Nabataeans.
 The presence of churches in the complex indicates the adoption of Christianity by the Nabataeans in the early 1st CE.

-After you have walked about a kilometer on the dirt road, you see the Grand Canyon like parting in the hill.
+After you have walked about a kilometer on the dirt road, you see the Grand Canyon like a parting in the hill.
 It almost feels like the hill has torn itself to make way for the guests.
 In fact, this partition has happened naturally as a result of a massive earthquake.
 If you look carefully, you would see that the two sides of the Siq could fit into each other like pieces of a jigsaw puzzle.

 This partitioned passageway is about 800 meters long.
 And has a unique characteristic to it.
 A narrow strip of light comes from the top and illuminates the rocks.
 While at the ground level you only see the sun and not feel it.
 Being a natural corridor, it is the coolest part of the Petra city.